vikasg57/sample_django_project/README.md

 - Django Rest Framework SimpleJWT

 ## Steps to Follow for Running Backend Server:

-## Steps to follow for running backend server:
 - ### step 1: Clone the github repository
 Clone the github repository for running the project locally.
 ```
 git clone https://github.com/vikasg57/sample_django_project.git
 ```
 - ### Step 2: Set Execution Permissions for the Entrypoint File

 ##### On Unix-based Systems (Linux/MacOS):